-The Lag Screw is available in lengths from 70 to 130mm in 5mm increments.
-The diameter of all Lag Screws is 10.5mm.
+The Lag Screw is available in two different types: Lag Screw (Fig. 4a) and RC Lag Screw (Fig. 4b and 4c).
+Both lag screw options are available in lengths from 70 to 130mm in 5mm increments.
+The diameter of all Lag screws is 10.5mm.
+The RC Lag Screw is designed to provide additional rotational stability and fixation performance.\